Stock futures trade lower ahead of Fed speech, GDP report

 CLICK HERE TO READ MORE ON FOX BUSINESS

-Benchmark U.S. crude oil was little changed at $43.40 per barrel in electronic trading on the New York Mercantile Exchange.
+Benchmark U.S. crude oil was lower by 17 cents at $43.21 per barrel in electronic trading on the New York Mercantile Exchange.
 The contract gained 4 cents on Wednesday to $43.39.
-Brent crude, which is used to price international oils, added 16 cents to $45.80 per barrel in London.
+Brent crude, which is used to price international oils, is little changed at $45.63 per barrel in London.
 It fell 22 cents the pervious session to $45.64.

 The Associated Press contributed to this article.